adamaltmejd/education-choice-pap/1_Introduction_and_Description_of_Data.md

 When the first round is finished applicants are shown their offers and asked to accept offers and/or to stay on the waiting list for preferred offers.
 Since some students will reject their initial offers preferred spots will again be vacated and the admission process from round 1 is repeated in round 2.
 Students that decided to stay on the waiting list for preferred choices have their applications for these choices re-evaluated, and should they be admitted, their previous offer to a less preferred choice is withdrawn.
 When all free seats are assigned, the finalized student roster is sent to the universities along with the ordered waiting list.
 In some cases, not all students show up, and the institution can decide to contact students on the waiting list to fill these spots.

+# Constructing the data set
+During the construction of the data set several choices have to be made that could impact results.
+Some choices are specific to each paper, however others are related to the application system and apply to all projects.
+These data set construction decisions are listed here.

+* Students apply to courses and programs in the same process.
+However, we are currently not able to identify the field of individual courses.
+Instead, as was specified already above we only look at applications to programs and remove applicants who are only admitted courses even though they have a degree program in their choice list.
+* We then remove all applications to courses, yielding a data set where each applicant is admitted to at least one program.
+* However, in some cases applicants are admitted to multiple programs (can happen if one program is e.g. half time).
+We then only look at the highest prioritized program.
+For example, an applicant could have a lottery for a program but also be deterministically admitted to a higher prioritized choice.
+We would not include these applicants in the data set.

+When looking at quasi random assignment, it is possible that an applicant is close to multiple cutoffs.
+We then only include the highest prioritized randomization.

+For each choice, the applicant can only be allocated a spot in one admission group, even when he or she is above the cutoff in multiple groups.
+To identify the treatment margin, we need to collapse the admission groups.
+We do so by finding out which group the applicant was furthest away from the cutoff (in terms of standardized score).
+Using this distance to the cutoff as the running variable.
+When the applicant is above the cutoff in multiple groups, we still only include them in the local estimation if the highest distance to a cutoff is within the bandwidth.
+When no application is above the cutoff but multiple ones are exactly at the cutoff (i.e. the applicant participates in multiple lotteries) we look if any produced a successful admission and include that one.
+When all scores are below the cutoff we use the score that is the highest.

+## Including courses in the data set
+Currently we have no way of identifying the field categorization of courses, which is why we drop them from the sample.
+While some courses are studied separately, as in the example of an Economics major taking a class in Art History, many students create degrees from accumulating a set of courses.
+It thus makes sense to include those students who have been (quasi) randomly admitted also to courses, if we can create appropriate field assignments.
+There is a small probability that this will be possible using the VHS data set, and in that case we will include also those applications.

 # Causal Estimation

 As described above, we have two sources of exogenous variation into different education alternatives that we can use to overcome the well-documented confounder of selection into education.
 Using this ranodmization in a statistical regression model, we can measure the causal effect of random admission on different outcomes.
 However, for many questions the treatment of interest is not admission, but rather some component of the subsequent education.
 The estimates from the regression are intention to treat-effects.
 To get to the treatment effect of education we need to use instrumental variables.